prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

     (env)$ pagd gen

-this will generate the web site, translating your contents into html pages.
+This will generate the web site, translating your contents into html pages.
 Above command must be executed under the root-directory of your layout and unless ``-t`` switch, specifying a target directory, is passed via command line, index.html and all the other pages will be placed relative to your